 Protect your organization from all threats - not just malware - even when computers and servers aren’t connected to the internet.
 Start your free trial and deploy CrowdStrike Falcon within minutes to start receiving full threat protection.

-CrowdStrike Falcon is ranked 1st in EDR (Endpoint Detection and Response) with 49 reviews while FireEye Endpoint Security is ranked 12th in EDR (Endpoint Detection and Response) with 10 reviews.
+CrowdStrike Falcon is ranked 2nd in EDR (Endpoint Detection and Response) with 50 reviews while FireEye Endpoint Security is ranked 14th in EDR (Endpoint Detection and Response) with 9 reviews.
 CrowdStrike Falcon is rated 8.8, while FireEye Endpoint Security is rated 8.2.
 The top reviewer of CrowdStrike Falcon writes "Speeds up the data collection for our phishing playbooks dramatically".
 On the other hand, the top reviewer of FireEye Endpoint Security writes "Enables us to do IOC-based search across the enterprise and isolate compromised devices".
-CrowdStrike Falcon is most compared with Microsoft Defender for Endpoint, SentinelOne, Cortex XDR by Palo Alto Networks, Darktrace and Trend Micro XDR, whereas FireEye Endpoint Security is most compared with Microsoft Defender for Endpoint, Darktrace, SentinelOne, Cortex XDR by Palo Alto Networks and McAfee MVISION Endpoint Detection and Response.
+CrowdStrike Falcon is most compared with Microsoft Defender for Endpoint, SentinelOne, Darktrace, Cortex XDR by Palo Alto Networks and Trend Micro XDR, whereas FireEye Endpoint Security is most compared with Microsoft Defender for Endpoint, Darktrace, SentinelOne, Cortex XDR by Palo Alto Networks and McAfee MVISION Endpoint Detection and Response.
 See our CrowdStrike Falcon vs. FireEye Endpoint Security report.

 See our list of best EDR (Endpoint Detection and Response) vendors.

 We monitor all EDR (Endpoint Detection and Response) reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.